AntGaming/enpassant/README.md

 - [ ] level play screens in the correct art style
 - [ ] scrolling credits at the end?
 - [ ] more cutscenes
+- [ ] make the first level easier
+- [ ] tutorial that shows people how en passant works
+- [ ] fix the audio in the king fight
+- [ ] sound effects for more things
+- [ ] soundtrack for victory & death screen
+- [ ] overall more forgiving gameplay, possibly difficulty adjust

 # OTT
 - [ ] other playable characters w/ different storylines